 A DCMA 14-Point Schedule Assessment report is created by predefined parameters.
 However, in ScheduleReader™ users can modify these settings and insert their own, project-specific criteria.
 Using the formatting functionality, they can change the range criteria for all fourteen metrics.

 The steps to change the report’s metrics are as follows:

 - Select the DCMA 14 Limits Settings, located in the “Reports” ribbon;

 - From the “Pass If” columns for each metric, select the operator that will be used for validating the project data;

-- Define the value that will be used for determine whether the metric is fulfill or not.
+- Define the value that will be used for determining whether the metric is fulfilled or not.

 “Reset to Default” will bring the initial state of the report’s metrics.